interledger/interledger-app/infra/hetzner/wallet/README.md

 ```

 ## Restore a snapshot from ZFS
-You will need AWS credentials for the `` to read from the S3 bucket `s3://fynbos-wallet`.
+You will need AWS credentials for the `hetzner-backup` IAM user to read from the S3 bucket `s3://fynbos-wallet`.
 ```sh
 export AWS_REGION="..."
 export AWS_ACCESS_KEY_ID="..."